Bridge (Master of Science in Information Technology Management)

 This course provides a foundation for programming and problem solving using computer programming, as well as an introduction to the academic discipline of IT.
 Topics include variables, expressions, functions, control structures, and pervasive IT themes: IT history, organizational issues, and relationship of IT to other computing disciplines.
 The course prepares students for advanced concepts and techniques in programming and information technology, including object-oriented design, data structures, computer systems, and networks.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on writing code that implements concepts discussed in lecture and on gaining initial exposure to common operating systems, enterprise architectures, and tools commonly used by IT professionals.
-Prerequisite: MAT-154.
+Prerequisite: MAT-154 or MAT-261.

 This course exposes students to the fundamentals of networks and networking in IT.
 It then builds deeper understanding of how networks work, including the topics of LANs, WANs, service providers, packets, hubs, routers, switches, and Internet protocols.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on setting up and configuring local and enterprise networks, experimenting with various topologies, and scalability planning with routers and switches.
 Prerequisite: CST-111 or CST-105.